Gerardo Bruna: Derry City

 On 5 February 2019, Bruna signed with League of Ireland Premier Division side Derry City.
 On 4 December 2020, Bruna announced his departure from the club after two seasons.

 Shelbourne

 In February 2021, Bruna signed for Shelbourne ahead of their first season back in the League of Ireland First Division having been relegated 3 months previously.
-He suffered an Anterior cruciate ligament injury before the season started, keeping him out of action for a long term spell which kept him out of action for the entire season meaning he never played a competitive game for the club.
+He suffered an Anterior cruciate ligament injury before the season started, which kept him out of action for the entire season meaning he never played a competitive game for the club.

 Dungannon Swifts

 In September 2022, he signed for NIFL Premiership club Dungannon Swifts.

 International career

 Bruna has represented both Argentina and Spain at youth level.
 In May 2008 he was a member of the Spain under-17 squad European Under-17 Football Championship in Turkey.
 He made one appearance in the group stages as a second-half substitute in a 3–3 draw with France at the Mardan Sports Complex, Aksu, Antalya.
 Bruna represented the Argentina national under-20 football team at the 2009 Toulon tournament.